 Because everything at Wat Tam Wua is provided for you for free the one thing that they ask in return is that you take your visit seriously.
 Participation in the daily schedule is not optional.
 But as I said it is not overbearing in any way.
-I found the schedule very relaxing once I get used to it.
-You will also know when it is time to do something by the ringing of the giant bonsha (a really big bell or gong)
+I found the schedule very relaxing once I got used to it.
+You will also know when it is time to do something by the ringing of the giant bonsha (a really big gong.)

 The Wat Runs Entirely Based on Donations.

 When you first arrive you will be shown the box where you can donate.
 The box is not right in front of everyone, and there is absolutely no pressure associated with it.
 Jess and I gave the money that we would have budgeted to spend on food and accommodations for the same amount of time had we been anywhere else.
 But the amount you choose to give is entirely up to you.

 Does practiving meditation in Thailand and a Thailand silent retreat sound like a place you would like to go?
 If so here is how to get there: